pshdev0/assembly-sub-compiler/README.md

 * Automatic Huffman compression / decompression
 * TODO - finish off and upload

-This project is a 65(C)02 compiler at heart, but with modern Java/C++ style syntax additions and advanced functions.
+This project is a 65(C)02 compiler at heart, with syntax additions inspired by Java and C++, and with advanced library functions.

 # Simple example